Mitya1996/restaurant_app_v2/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=key.json
 ```

-requires download of service key json file, naming it key.json, and putting into root of application (so that when developing/testing locally the services are all authenticated), do not forget to add key.json to .gitignore
+requires download of service key json file, naming it <<key.json>>, and putting into root of application (so that when developing/testing locally the services are all authenticated), DO NOT FORGET to add key.json to .gitignore

-To implement a 'Test' step in the CI/CD pipeline, as seen below:
+## Testing

+An low effort CI/CD pipeline is possible through Cloud Build, which is used when you set up Cloud Run anyway.
+A github trigger starts the build steps (pushing to main).
+Then:
+1. A container image is built based on the dockerfile in the root of application source code
+2. The image is pushed to GCR, google container registry
+3. A Test step is manually implemented that takes the freshly built image, runs the `python -m unittest -s ./tests/ -p *_test.py` command to run all tests (that were commited to the tests directory and correctly named).
+4. If a test does not pass, it breaks the build process and does not begin Deploy step.
+However if all is good, then the new revision is deployed and 100% of traffic is routed to the new revision.

 ![alt text](/README_images/cloudbuild.png)

-Unless all tests pass, the new revision does not deploy.
+Unless all tests pass, the a new revision of the app does not deploy!!!
+Very cool.

-Had to add the following to the Cloud Build Trigger cloudbuild.yaml file:
+To create Test step, have to manually add the following to the Cloud Build Trigger cloudbuild.yaml file:
 ```
 steps:
   - name: '$_GCR_HOSTNAME/$PROJECT_ID/$REPO_NAME/$_SERVICE_NAME:$COMMIT_SHA'